spencll/eyEHR/project_proposal.md

 Having a separate front end for creating appointments for patients (site for patients to make appointments, pt info added into database upon completion)
 Calender displaying the appointments.
-Statistical analysis (patient age pie chart, male vs female, etc)
+Statistical analysis for the database (patient age pie chart, male vs female, etc)